fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 in our dataset.
 If we found that males were experiencing errors at a much lower rate than females and nonbinary persons, we would flag this as a potential fairness harm.

+Note that by "errors" here, we are referring to the methods we use to assess the performance of the machine learning model overall, for example accuracy or precision in the classification case.
+We distiniguish these model performance metrics from fairness metrics, which operationalize different definitions of fairness (such as demographic parity or equal opportunity).
+We will review those metrics in a subseqent section of the User Guide.
+For more information on fairness metrics, review :ref:`common_fairness_metrics`.

 Fairlearn provides the :class:`fairlearn.metrics.MetricFrame` class to help with this quantification.